How to Spot a Veteran

 How to Spot a Fake Veteran

-People faking veteran status or having certain types of military service is known as "stolen valor" and is a big topic among true military veterans.
-But unless you served and are intimately familiar with military ranks and insignia, it is likely difficult to know whether the person you have met is a fake veteran.
-If you meet someone in your community who says they are a veteran, it is usually best to assume they are telling the truth.
+When people fake veteran status or pretend to have certain types of military service, this is known as "stolen valor."
+It's a big topic among true military veterans.
+It's highly advisable not to accuse someone of stolen valor unless you're absolutely certain.
+Unless you served and are intimately familiar with military ranks and insignia, it is likely difficult to know whether the person you have met is a fake veteran.

 How can you spot a military romance scammer?
 Here are a few common military romance scam claims: